gruntwork-io/docs/docs/pipelines/tutorial/index.md

 docker push "$AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com/kaniko:$TERRAFORM_AWS_CI_VERSION"
 ```

-## Step 4: Deploy the Pipelines Cluster
+## Deploy the Pipelines Cluster

-Now that the ECR repositories are deployed and have the required docker images, we are ready
+Now that the ECR repositories are deployed and have the required Docker images, we are ready
 to deploy the rest of Gruntwork Pipelines.
-The terraform that defines the setup is defined in
+The Terraform that defines the setup is defined in
 `terraform-aws-service-catalog/examples/for-learning-and-testing/gruntwork-pipelines/pipelines-cluster`

 ```shell
 cd terraform-aws-service-catalog/examples/for-learning-and-testing/gruntwork-pipelines/pipelines-cluster
 ```

-### Step 4a: Export a GitHub Personal Access Token (PAT)
+### Export a GitHub Personal Access Token (PAT)
-For the purposes of this example, you may use the same PAT as in step 3a.
+For the purposes of this example, you may use the same PAT as before.
 In a production deployment, best practice
 would be to create a separate GitHub machine user account.
 This modules uses a slightly different naming convention for
 its environment variable so you'll need to re-export the token: